5 Quick Tips to Keeping Your BBQ Clean This Summer

 Now you’ve finished cooking and the brisket has gone down a storm, give your grill a quick once over with a brush to remove any food remains.
 We know it’s the last thing you want to be doing, but getting it done while things are hot will make things quick and painless.
 Then – if your BBQ has taken a real pounding – take an old metal baking tray, fill it with water and place over one of the burners.
 Put said burner on very low and close the lid.
 You don’t need to leave it in long but the steam alone will make everything soft and loose, making cleaning your BBQ a doddle.

-Alternatively, if you want to save a mess altogether, check out what we think are the best BBQ restaurants in London.
+Alternatively, if you want to save a mess altogether, check out what we think are the best BBQ restaurants in London for when things return to normal.